V850: Instruction set extensions

 but detailed information is only found in some patents.

-In 2005, NEC Electronics introduced V850E2 core as the V850E2/ME3 product line with super-scalar architecture.
+In 2005, NEC Electronics introduced the V850E2 core as the V850E2/ME3 product line with super-scalar architecture.

-In 2009, NEC Electronics introduced V850E2M as dual-core with 2.56MIPS/MHz and 1.5 mW/MIPS.
+In 2009, NEC Electronics introduced the V850E2M as dual-core with 2.56MIPS/MHz and 1.5 mW/MIPS.

-In 2011, Renesas disclosed the SIMD extension for the V850 as V850E2H.
+In 2011, Renesas first introduced the SIMD extension for the V850 into the V850E2H core.

-As for the SIMD extension, some academic studies were done.

-But architectural documentation for this latest product line is disclosed to automotive customers only; it cannot be found on Renesas' website.

-Its name seems to have been changed to V850E3 or G3H.
-The only way to know about its instruction set is to reverse engineer it with the GNU Compiler Collection.
+As for the SIMD extension, some academic studies were done on instruction encoding and efficient SIMD code generation.
+It was later added into the V850G3H, V850G3KH and other H-extension cores before Renesas changed the V850 name to "RH850".
+Unfortunately, there is almost no publicly available documentation for these cores because Renesas gated them under non-disclosure agreements (NDAs) that were only signed by automotive manufacturers.

 Power consumption

 The original V810 and V850 CPU architecture is designed for ultra-low power applications.

 The V810 is described in detail in some journals.

 According to Renesas's documentation, the power consumption of the V850ES/Jx3-L implementation is about 70% of ARM Cortex-M3.

 The V810 was one of the most low-power 32-bit microcontroller products of the early 1990s.
 It operates at from 2.2 V to 5.5 V with a 5 V 0.8 μm (CZ4) fabrication process.

 Measured with Dhrystone MIPS, power dissipation is 500 mW at 15MIPS and 40 mW at 6 MIPS, at 5 V and 2.2 V, respectively.
 This specification can be achieved both by well considered instruction-set architecture and by precisely tuned 5-stage 1-clock pitch pipeline microarchitecture, both of which are the benefit of a simplified RISC architecture.

-This ultra-low-power architecture was succeeded by V850/Sxn product line, which are still being mass produced after 20 years.
+This ultra-low-power architecture was succeeded by V850/Sxn product line, which are still being mass-produced after 20 years.
 Most of the improved chips are produced using a 3.3 V, 0.35μm (UC1) fabrication process, where the CPU core is precisely tuned to operate from 1.8 V to 3.6 V, working at 32.768 kHz (sub-oscillator) to 16.78 MHz (main-oscillator) with internal oscillator amplifier plus external resonator (crystal or ceramic).